Nic-223/Vexnet-Security/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to contact us at <email address>.
+If you have any questions or suggestions, please feel free to contact me at discord Nic3#2064.